 In November, the Pilgrims scored five at home to Millwall, and for the second successive season, all five forwards scored in a game.
 This was a rare event; it had only occurred three times before, all in the 1920s, and in the era of full-backs, half-backs and forwards, it never occurred again.
-A week later the two teams met once more, this time at the Den in the first round of the FA Cup.
-It was Argyle's first appearance in the first round for 22 years, and this time the afternoon ended with a 1-0 win for the home side.
+A week later the two teams met once more, this time at the Den in the first round of the FA Cup, when the Lions gained revenge with a 1-0 win.

 With Argyle at the top of the table, the Christmas Day and Boxing Day games ended in draws against Bristol City.
 These results occurred in the middle of a run of 28 games that included just six draws and three defeats.
 One of those losses was by a single goal in February at Port Vale, 11 days after the death of King George VI and the accession to the throne of his daughter, Princess Elizabeth.
 The Western Independent's 'Spectator' summed up the affair: "The game never ought to have been played through to the end.
 Not one person in the crowd of 10,600 could see more than an occasional kick during the second half when the fog, which had always been a menace, thickened and blotted out the field.
 In fact players could not see each other if they were more than 20 yards apart and for long periods in the second half there was not a single player within my vision.
 On other occasions ghost-like figures would flit across the snow-covered surface chasing the ball the spectators could not see only to vanish again as eerily as they appeared."